The fund was created from the City of Calgary’s existing reserve.

-Provides specific benefits to Calgarians or the environment.
+Provides specific benefits to Calgarians and the environment ecosystem.

-All applications are assessed on the same criteria; the degree to which the investment creates benefits and is aligned with the assessment areas:
+All projects are assessed on the same criteria; the degree to which the investment creates benefits and is aligned with the assessment areas:

 Many governments in Canada and the United States have similar funds.
-Examples include The Texas Enterprise Fund that supports business attraction in the state, and Waterloo, Ont. used $110 million to support its economic development fund.
+Examples include The Texas Enterprise Fund that supports business attraction in the state, and Waterloo, ON, has used $110 million to support its economic development fund.

 The program is funded entirely from the City of Calgary’s existing fiscal reserves and will have no impact on property tax rates.

 The City of Calgary’s goal for the Fund is to support ecosystem development, create jobs and increase the municipal property assessment base.
 The City is prohibited from providing loans or becoming a partner in commercial ventures.

 Funding is a non-repayable contribution.
 Stringent reporting requirements ensure the recipients meet the provisions of the agreement to receive the funding.
 Recipients not in compliance with the terms of the agreement may be subject to repaying all or some of the funds.

 To qualify for funding, which can account for up to 50 per cent of the proposed project’s budget, the applicant:

 To qualify for funding the project must: